|

 He squeezed her hand.
 It felt real.
 It felt solid.

-touched her face.
-It felt good to touch anything, anyone.
-To have physical
+out and touched her face.
+It felt good to touch anything, anyone, to have

 That was the thing that was so terrifying about this dream.
 It was what